GEOS-ESM/GEOS_OceanGridComp/MIT_GEOS5PlugMod/mitgcm_setup/code_split_driver/README.md

-MITgcm ocean interface code between GEOS-5 ocean plug and internal MITgcm data structuctures.
+MITgcm ocean interface code between GEOS ocean plug and internal MITgcm data structuctures.

 The file `main.F` is only needed for stand alone debugging.